haukex/hgpstools/INSTALL-RPi.md

 			APT::Periodic::AutocleanInterval "7";
 			APT::Periodic::Unattended-Upgrade "1";

-	e.
+	f.
 Other configuration files worth taking a look at to see if you need to adjust them for your setup: `/etc/ntp.conf`, `/etc/ssh/sshd_config`

 3. Install additional packages via `sudo apt-get install ...` or `aptitude`: